 It could also be useful to vary the density.
 Here’s a gradient:

-And here’s also Perlin/Simplex noise but tweaked to make the middle values more common, since they produce the most interesting patterns:
+And here’s also Simplex/Perlin noise but tweaked to make the middle values more common, since they produce the most interesting patterns:

 I was originally inspired by the article about percolation, but I ended up not using the percolation.
 I realized that I was just filling cells based on a threshold.
 I think the percolation aspect might be useful for studying the connectivity, to figure out whether the maps are traversable, but I haven’t pursued this.
-Also see Dirk Brockmann’s explorable explanation about percolation.
+Also see Dirk Brockmann’s explorable explanation about percolation and this example of using the idea to make cave maps .